 And the top of the left hand side had to be built up too.

 When this was completed a small tower scaffold was erected and new oak lintels were set into position.

 We then proceeded to build the stonework up above the lintels.
 Part of the section of wall above the lintels included a window opening which had been closed up in stone sometime back in history.
 It had splayed reveals whereas the stone had all been dressed by hand with an axe.
 It was decided to maintain this opening and a suitable piece of stone set in for the sill.
 The other opposite reveal was built as a splay to match.

-The tools of the stonemason have changed little over 2000 years and the ‘stone-axe’ is without doubt one of them probably being the oldest tool purposely made for the dressing and shaping of stone and is sometimes called a ‘tallion’.
+The tools of the stonemason have changed little over 2000 years and the ‘stone-axe’ is without doubt one of them with it probably being the oldest tool purposely made for the dressing and shaping of stone and is sometimes called a ‘tallion’.
 We know that the Egyptians used axes and later the Romans and it was the main tool used by stonemasons for shaping stone up until the Medieval times.
 These axes come in all shapes and styles with various cutting edges and when used correctly they can be pretty accurate and very efficient at removing stone.
 You’ll find a great many stones in historic buildings with these distinct tool markings applied to them.
 Although not used much these days in Great Britain, the axe is still a tool that is widely used all around the world.

 The roof over the root house had collapsed more than seventy years ago after a fire and had never been re-instated leaving it open to all the elements.
 Having no roof to keep the tops of the wall dry had most certainly contributed to the wall deteriorating over the decades and Mother Nature always prevails.
 Nevertheless the remaining walls were still Grade II listed by English Heritage and any repairs here had to be done right.